gemeofficial/gemeblog/blog/2022-10-15-complete-composting-material-list/index.md

 For sanitary reasons, only bedding for small herbivores can be used for composting, provided it is plant-based (e.g. wood or straw bedding).

-All available granular bedding is not compostable.
+All available granular bedding is not for composting.
 Unless these bedding materials are specifically stated to be biodegradable, they should be placed in the black residual waste collection bin.

 Bedding from animals such as rabbits, hamsters, and birds can be used for composting, but the bedding and manure should